Communicating Diversity Student Conference 2023

 Here are a few tips for making this a great experience for you and your audience.

-Plan to speak for no more than 10 minutes.
+Plan to speak for no more than 15 minutes, but be prepared to scale your presentation down if your panel chair asks you to.
 It is important that everyone gets a fair share of presentation time and that we have time for a productive discussion after everyone has presented.

 Be a Good Listener